 The Marketplace built the segment of the Loop along the edge of the property and restored the Big Wash.
 Oro Valley Village plans to enhance the pedestrian connectivity in the project by adding pedestrian walk-throughs and adding residential and visitor lodging creating a true village center where people live, work and play ultimately reducing vehicle trips.
 What is the positive tax revenue?
 Town West is having an economic analysis done for the Oro Valley Village and will share that with the Town and post on the website once it is complete.

-We expect the entitlements to take until the fall or end of 2020, and then hope to start construction in the first quarter of 2021.
+We expect the entitlements to take until the end of February 2022 and we hope to start construction end of 2022.
 The goal would be to start development with the Luxury Garden Apartments and Hotel along Tangerine in conjunction with the entertainment area and Oasis Park.
 Construction could take up to 18 months.